-Co-founder, chairman and CEO of Apple Inc., Steve Jobs was a visionary leader in the fields of computer and consumer electronics.
-He oversaw the development of the iMac, iTunes, iPod, iPhone and iPad, as well as Apple’s retail stores, iTunes Store, and the App Store.
+Steve Jobs was co-founder, chairman and CEO of Apple.
+He oversaw the development of the iMac, iTunes, iPod, iPhone and iPad, as well as the iTunes and App stores.

-Though Jobs left Apple in 1985 to found NeXT, a computer platform development company, he returned to Apple in 1996 as an adviser and interim CEO.
-Leading the company from near bankruptcy to profitability, Jobs propelled Apple to become the world’s most valuable publicly traded company in 2011.
+Jobs left Apple in 1985 to found NeXT, a computer platform development company.
+He returned to Apple in 1996 as an adviser and interim CEO, leading the company from near bankruptcy to profitability.

 Steve Jobs also co-founded and served as chief executive of Pixar Animation Studios.
 When Disney acquired Pixar in 2006, Jobs joined the board of directors of The Walt Disney Company.

 Jobs died October 5, 2011 after battling pancreatic cancer.